sankalp404/blog-app/README.md

 # Blogging App

-## A Simple Blogging App that uses redux and react-router to navigate through posts and perform CRUD operations.
-Also uses redux-form for form validation
+## A Simple Blogging App that uses redux, redux-form and dynamic routing with react-router-dom to navigate through posts and perform CRUD operations.

-* only front-end with react-router

-> Getting Started

-There are two methods for getting started with this repo.

-> Familiar with Git?

-Checkout this repo, install dependencies, then start the gulp process with the following:
+> This is only the front-end that utilizes a 3rd party API

 ```
 	> git clone git@github.com:sankalp404/blog-app.git